 Fort Hays Old West Town

 This is a really fun place and we’ve participated in the Chuckwagon — which is well worth the fee — BUT the property also offers beautiful vistas and a few free tours.
 Did you know it was the set of Dances with Wolves?
 Yep.
-So it you’re a Kevin Costner fan or just need a taste of the Wild West, stop here, walk around, look at set memorabilia.
-There is a ton to look at (though not great for super young kid attention-holding power) and it’s very unique.
+So if you’re a Kevin Costner fan or just need a taste of the Wild West, make a stop here for a look.
+There’s a lot to see (though not great for super young kid attention-holding power) and it’s very unique.